 COVIP calculates a synthetic indicator of cost for a member who contributes €2,500 every year with a theoretical annual return of 4%.
-The calculation methodology of the indicator has recently been revised by COVIP in order to eliminate distortions between the categories of funds.
-Since 2014, the tax rates on investment revenues have been dependent on the assets included in their portfolio (see below).
-In compliance with a decision of March 2015, the cost indicator is now calculated gross (no longer net) of the tax paid by pension funds on their revenues.
+The calculation methodology of the indicator was revised by COVIP in order to eliminate distortions between the categories of funds.
+Since 2014, the tax rates on investment revenues depend on the underlying assets of the funds.
+Since March 2015, the cost indicator is no longer calculated net but gross of the tax paid by pension funds on their revenues.

-The average cost indicator in 2017 remained stable.
+The average cost indicator remained stable in 2018.

-However, there is great variation in complementary pension funds costs.
+However, there is a great variation in complementary pension funds costs.
 In closed pension funds, the indicator cost is 1% for two years of participation, while it drops to 0.3% after 35 years of participation.
 With respect to PIP, it drops from 3.9% to 1.8%.
 It has to be noted that small differences in these costs will result in effects of considerable magnitude.
 Ceteris paribus, PIP (open funds) will have a final return of 23% (17%) lower than that corresponding to closed pension funds.